ui/stamps-api-docs/source/customer_api.rst

 level         Yes         A level numerical value upgrade_only  No          A boolean value, default to false.
 If set to true, ``level`` must be higher than user's current level end_date      No          If set, ``level`` will only be set until the specified date.
 Must not be earlier than today.
+                          If not set, will be set for 365 days (this period is customizable)
 ============= =========== =========================

 Example of API call request using cURL: